The province of Udine covers an area of 4,905 sq.km and borders Austria to the north, Slovenia to the east and the Adriatic sea to the south.

 The main sites of interest within this historic city are:

-- The Castle - this imposing building was built in the early 16th century by the Venetians and it dominates the city centre.
+This imposing building was built in the early 16th century by the Venetians and it dominates the city centre.

-- The Cathedral of Udine - built in 1236 around the shape of a Latin cross.
+Built in 1236 around the shape of a Latin cross.
 It has three naves and three chapels, a Baroque interior and a bell tower which has it's own chapel on the ground floor.
 Within the castle are several musuems including the Archaeological Musuem, Ancient Art Gallery, Museum of Photography and a Drawings and Print Gallery.

-- Piazza della Libertà - the main piazza in Udine and this is where most of the important historical buildings are situated.
+The main piazza in Udine and this is where most of the important historical buildings are situated.
 Here you will find the stunning Loggia del Lionello which was contructed during the mid 15th century and is now the town hall.
 Opposite the Loggia del Lionello is the Torre dell'Orologio (Clock Tower) which is similar in appearance to the one in Piazza San Marco in Venice.
 Also around the edges of this square is a fountain designed by Giovanni Carrara, the Loggia di San Giovanni and several columns bearing statues of the Venetian Lion, the Statue of Justice, the Statue of Peace and Hearcules and Cacus.

-- St. Mary of the Castle - this church is one of the oldest in Udine.
+This church is one of the oldest in Udine.
 It has been renovated many times over the years and the façade was entirely rebuilt after it was destroyed in an earthquake in 1511.

-- Teatro Giovanni da Udine - hosts the largest European festival of East Asian Cinema and the Far East Film Festival.
+Hosts the largest European festival of East Asian Cinema and the Far East Film Festival.

 There are several other noteworthy churches and palaces and two interesting botanical gardens, Orto Botanico Friulano and Parco Botanico Friulano Cormor.